RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 Inform patients of the signs of an anaphylactic reaction (e.g., difficulty breathing, swelling of the face or throat).
 Instruct patients to seek immediate emergency help if these occur [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

-Advise patients to stop DAYPRO ALTA immediately if they develop any type of rash and to contact their healthcare provider as soon as possible [see WARNINGS AND PRECAUTIONS].
+Advise patients to stop taking DAYPRO ALTA immediately if they develop any type of rash or fever and to contact their healthcare provider as soon as possible [see WARNINGS AND PRECAUTIONS].

 Advise females of reproductive potential who desire pregnancy that NSAIDs, including DAYPRO ALTA, may be associated with a reversible delay in ovulation [see Use In Specific Populations].

-Inform pregnant women to avoid use of DAYPRO ALTA and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+Inform pregnant women to avoid use of DAYPRO ALTA and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus.
+If treatment with DAYPRO ALTA is needed for a pregnant woman between about 20 to 30 weeks gestation, advise her that she may need to be monitored for oligohydramnios, if treatment continues for longer than 48 hours [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 Avoid Concomitant Use Of NSAIDs